 - A. Once the testing cycle has begun, no changes in the Weight Monitoring Program rules or procedures will be permitted until the state championships are completed. - B. No wrestler may compete, pre-season or in-season, until he/she has successfully completed the required hydration test and body fat assessment. - C. Wrestling weight monitoring program definitions - a.
 Base Weight The actual body weight of a wrestler at his/her first successful weight monitoring session. - b.
 Lowest Allowable Weight The lowest weight a wrestler is eligible to reach during the season based on the body fat test. - c.
 Low Weight Class The lowest weight class a wrestler is eligible for based on the body fat test and the wrestler's individual Weight Descent Plan. - d.
 Eligible Low-Weight Class The weight class, and the next higher weight class, for which a wrestler is eligible to wrestle that week based on the wrestler's individual weight descent plan that week. - e.
 Certified Low-Weight Class The low weight class for which a wrestler has weighed in at the scratch weight or below scratch weight, and is eligible based on his/her body fat test and his/her individual weight descent plan. - f.
 Body Fat Test The measurement of the body fat percentage of the overall body mass.
 Each wrestler will be measured for his/her body fat percentage according to established protocols utilizing skin-fold calipers. - g.
 Weight Descent Plan An individual wrestler's season long plan for weight loss.
 The amount of weight loss per week is an average of 1.5% of wrestler's base weight.
 The weight descent plan only establishes two weight classes for which the wrestler may compete in during any particular week. - h.
-Weigh In Report Form The form downloaded from the National Wrestling Coaches Association Optimal Performance Calculator that must be brought to each weigh-in. - i.
-Team Form The form downloaded from the National Wrestling Coaches Association Optimal Performance Calculator that depicts the weigh-in history and weigh-in projections of each wrestler on a given team. - j.
+Weigh In Report Form The form downloaded from the Hawaii Wrestling Management system (HWMS) that must be brought to each weigh-in. - i.
 Hydration Test The measurement of a wrestler's hydration level by testing the specific gravity of the wrestler's urine.